Home ยป Korean Side Dishes (Banchan) ยป Korean Mung Bean Sprouts Salad

 How to Make Korean Bean Sprout Salad

-1. Rinse the mung bean sprouts in cold water and discard the bad beans if any.
+1. Rinse the mung bean sprouts in cold water, discarding any bad beans.

 Korean Style Seasoned Mung Bean Sprouts Salad (Sukju Namul Muchim) | MyKoreanKitchen.com

-2. Boil the water in a pot and add the salt.
-Once the water starts to boil, plunge the mung bean sprouts into the pot and leave them for 1-2 mins.
+2. Bring a pot of water to a boil and add salt.
+Once the water is boiling, plunge the sprouts into the pot and let them cook for 1-2 minutes.

-3. Drain the water and run cold water on the sprouts for 1-2 minutes.
+3. Drain the water and rinse the sprouts under cold water for 1-2 minutes.

 Korean Style Seasoned Mung Bean Sprouts Salad (Sukju Namul Muchim) | MyKoreanKitchen.com

-4. Squeeze the mung bean sprouts with your hands to remove excess water.
-Put the mung bean sprouts into a mixing bowl and add the seasoning sauce.
-Mix them well.
+4. Gently squeeze the bean sprouts with your hands to remove excess water.
+Transfer them to a mixing bowl, add the seasoning sauce, and mix well.

 Korean Style Seasoned Mung Bean Sprouts Salad (Sukju Namul Muchim) | MyKoreanKitchen.com